-There is a lot of emphasis right now on contactless consumer experiences; however, it is just as important to develop strategies for the safety and security of staff!
-An added service to Deputy’s Kiosk app for employee management is the touchless time clock feature, which allows users to start and stop their shift or breaks using only their face and voice — with absolutely no contact with the screen.
-Employees simply need to approach the iPad Kiosk in a close enough distance that Deputy can detect the employee’s face and match it to their profile photo.
-Using voice command technology, employees can then confirm that they would like to start their shift.
+Right now, a lot of emphasis is on contactless consumer experiences; however, it is just as important to develop strategies for the safety and security of staff.
+Deputy’s Kiosk employee management app just added a touchless time clock feature, which allows users to start and stop their shift using only their face and voice — with absolutely no contact with the screen.
+Employees simply need to approach the iPad Kiosk at a distance where Deputy can detect the employee’s face and match it to their profile photo.
+Using voice command technology, employees can then confirm that they would like to start or resume their shift.
 Management can also use this check-in platform to relay important messaging or updates on the screen, to ensure they aren’t missed by employees.
 At a time when there are likely many changes to scheduling and shifts, as well as protocols, this feature is particularly valuable.

 3. Self-Service Mobile POS System – Agilysys’ “rGuest Buy oOnDemand”

-Hospitality POS provider, Agilysys, has released a dine-in mobile ordering platform perfect for brick and mortar venues that host several food and beverage options on property—guests simply order off of their own device to have food conveniently delivered to them.
+Hospitality POS provider, Agilysys, has released a dine-in mobile ordering platform perfect for venues that host several food and beverage options on property—guests simply order off of their own device to have food conveniently delivered to them.
 Whether it’s a seat in the sportsbook or the foodcourt, a cabana at the pool or a guest room, rGuest® Buy OnDemand can use location-specific QR codes, table numbers or room numbers to designate where to deliver the order.
-It’s real-time insights are a huge selling point.
+Its real-time insights are also a huge selling point.
 Operators receive inventory updates, while customers receive menu and wait time notifications.

 Click here for more: https://www.agilysys.com/en/solutions/by-products/point-of-sale/rguest-ondemand